 All acute on the day needs will be dealt with in our walk in clinic at the old Health Centre.

-From Monday 4th September our walk in clinics are Monday to Friday between 9am and 12:30pm and then 3pm and 5:30pm ( until this date it is 9am till 11:30am and 3pm till 5pm).
+From Tuesday 2nd January 2018 our walk in clinics are Monday to Friday between 9am and 12pm and then 3pm and 5:30pm.
 Please note patients who arrive after these times will need to come back in time for the next clinic

 The Walk in clinic is suitable for conditions that include chest infections, sore throats, tonsillitis, ear infections, urine infections, rashes and minor injuries.
 Please ask reception for advice if you are unsure if walk in clinic is applicable to your need.